fangq/mmc/mmc/trunk/README.txt

     }
  }

-A JSON input file requires 4 root objects, namely "Mesh", "Session", "Forward" and "Optode".
+A JSON input file requires 4 root objects, namely "Domain", "Session", "Forward" and "Optode".
 Each object is a data structure providing information as indicated by its name.
 Each object can contain various sub-fields.
 The orders of the fields in the same level are flexible.
 For each field,